Q&A: Philip Japikse on Hands-On with ASP.NET Core and EF Core

 Certainly!
 We will be building the (fake) SpyStore eCommerce application.
 This is using the data from the old IBuySpy sample application from .NET 1.1 days.
 We start by building the data access layer using Entity Framework Core 2, then build and ASP.NET Core Web application.
 While we can't cover every single feature of EF Core and ASP.NET Core in one day, we cover a lot of them.

 What else about these two programs would you like to share with Visual Studio Magazine readers?

 If you aren't upgrading your skills to .NET Core, then you are going to miss out on the next revolution for .NET developers.
 Likewise, if you aren't looking at your application and project portfolios and looking at where .NET Core and ASP.NET Core fit, your organization is going to miss out on the huge performance gains in the platform as well as the potential cost savings from cross platform deployments as well as containerization.

 Want more?
 Check out Philip's sessions at Visual Studio Live!
-Austin as well as all the rest of the great content at the show!
+Boston as well as all the rest of the great content at the show!